tehcyx/girc/README.md

 ```

 # girc
-IRC server written in Go.
+IRC server written in Golang.

 [circ](https://github.com/tehcyx/circ) is trying to do the same with C, but I have to update the protocol version.